Multi-Graph Transformer for Free-Hand Sketch Recognition: Experiments

-\textbf{Comparison with GNN Baselines } In Table \ref{table:comparison_with_gnn}, we present performance of our Graph Transformer layer compared to GCN and GAT, two popular GNN variants: \\ (i) We find that all models perform similarly on fully-connected graphs.
-Using 1\textrm{-hop} graphs results in significant gains for all models, with Transformer performing the best. \\ (ii) Interestingly, both GNNs on fully-connected graphs are outperformed by a simple position-wise embedding method without any graph structure: each node undergoes 4 feed-forward (FF) layers followed by summation and the MLP classifier.
-These results further highlight the importance of sketch-specific graph structures for the success of Transformers.
-Our final models use the Transformer layer, which implicitly includes the FF sub-layer, Eq. \eqref{equ:mgt}.
+In Table \ref{table:comparison_with_gnn}, we present performance of our Graph Transformer model compared to Graph Convolutional Networks (GCN) \cite{kipf2017semi} and Graph Attention Networks~(GAT)~\cite{velickovic2018graph}, two popular GNN variants: (i) We find that all models perform similarly on fully-connected graphs.
+Using 1\textrm{-hop} graphs results in significant gains for all models, with Transformer performing the best. (ii) Interestingly, both GNNs on fully-connected graphs are outperformed by a simple position-wise embedding method without any graph structure: each node undergoes 4 feed-forward (FF) layers followed by summation and the MLP classifier.
+These results further highlights the importance of sketch-specific graph structures for the success of Transformers.
+Our final models use the Transformer layer, which implicitly includes the FF sub-layer \eqref{equ:mgt}. \\